By Kamila Novak

 Outcomes of many of these activities will be part of vendor requalification, so clinical project managers need to work closely with their QA colleagues.

 In today’s complex clinical trials, holistic vendor management is a challenging mandatory activity.
-In Part 2 of this article, we will discuss how to assess risks related to GxP vendors as well as preparation for and passing audits and inspections.
+In Part 2 of this article series, I will discuss how to assess risks related to GxP vendors as well as preparation for and passing audits and inspections.

 - ICH E6 GCP (R2), November 2016